Jobst Brandt testing Avocet slicks

 Date: December 5, 1997

-Drag racers first recognized the traction benefits of slick tires, whose benefit they could readily verify by elapsed times for the standing start quarter mile.
+Drag racers first recognized the traction benefit of slick tires, whose benefit they could readily verify by elapsed times for the standing-start quarter mile.
 In spite of compelling evidence of improved traction, more than twenty years passed before slicks were commonly used for racing cars, and another twenty before they reached racing motorcycles.
-Today, slicks are used in all weather by most street motorcycles.
+Today, slicks are used in all weather on most street motorcycles.
 In spite of this, here at the end of the millennium, 100 years after John Dunlop invented the pneumatic tire for his own bicycle, bicyclists have not yet accepted smooth tread.

 Benefits of smooth tread are not easily demonstrated because most bicycle riders seldom ride near the limit of traction in either curves or braking.
 There is no simple measure of elapsed time or lean angle that clearly demonstrates any advantage, partly because skill among riders varies greatly.
 However, machines that measure traction show that smooth tires corner better on both wet and dry pavement.
 In such tests, other things being equal, smooth tires achieve greater lean angles while having lower rolling resistance.